UmuhireJessie/metal-classification/README.md

 To run the project locally, there is a need to have Visual Studio Code (vs code) installed on your PC:

-- **[vs code](https://code.visualstudio.com/download)**: It is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux, and macOS.
+- **[VS Code](https://code.visualstudio.com/download)**: It is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux, and macOS.

 ## Usage